aftab-ali/HTML-CSS-JAVASCRIPT/README.md

 # HTML
-I will be creating a cheat sheet with all of the common HTML5 tags, attributes, semantic markup, etc
+Cheat sheet with all of the common HTML5 tags, attributes, semantic markup, etc